IBM/DPFS/README.md

 ![DPU virtio-fs architecture diagram](arch.png "DPFS architecture diagram")
 ## Modules
 ### `dpfs_hal`
 Front-end and hardware abstraction layer for the virtio-fs emulation layer of the DPU hardware.
-Currently only supports Nvidia SNAP with the Nvidia BlueField-2.
+Currently only the Nvidia BlueField-2, support for other vendors is in the works.
+We have worked together with other DPU vendors to make sure our framework architecture/API is compatible with future virtio-fs support for other DPUs.
-Nvidia SNAP is a closed source project
+The Nvidia SNAP library is closed source and does require some patching to fully expose the functionality needed for a DPU-powered file system implementation.
+We cannot publicly release these patches, but if you have access to Nvidia SNAP you can reach out to us for the patches.
 ### `dpfs_fuse`
 Provides a lowlevel FUSE API (close-ish compatible fork of `libfuse/fuse_lowlevel.h`) over the raw buffers that DPUlib provides the user, using `dpfs_hal`.
 If you are building a DPU file system, use this library.
 ### `dpfs_aio`